 Go (Programming Language) Alternatives

 Go (Programming Language) is described as 'Open-source programming language with C-style syntax, Google-backed.
 Features concurrency, automatic memory management, and a robust library for web and CLI apps' and is a very popular programming language in the development category.
-There are more than 50 alternatives to Go (Programming Language) for a variety of platforms, including Linux, Windows, Mac, BSD and Web-based apps.
+There are more than 50 alternatives to Go (Programming Language) for a variety of platforms, including Linux, Mac, Windows, BSD and Web-based apps.
 The best Go (Programming Language) alternative is Python, which is both free and Open Source.
 Other great apps like Go (Programming Language) are Java, Rust, C (programming language) and C++.

 Alternatives list